Akuinai/firstgame/README.md

 # Jumping Jack

-A + D controls are now working 'properly'.
-Which means not as smooth as I want it to go but it works!
+The game now has a startscreen which sends you to the game.
+Here you can use A + D keyboard controls to move Jack.